ongr-archive/MagentoSyncModule/README.rst

 If ``OngrUrl`` parameter is provided module will redirect to that url after cart is updated or after successful login or logout.

+.. note :: Do not forget to clean cache and session data (logout and login should be sufficient) after installing module.